Timo Arnall "Internet Machine" elasticspace.com

 - Naja le Fevre Grundtmann

 - Thylstrup, Nanna, Daniela Agostinho, Catherine D’Ignazio, Annie Ring, and Kristin Veel (eds.).
-Uncertain Archives (forthcoming).
+Uncertain Archives.
+Uncertain Archives: Critical Keywords for Big Data.
+MIT Press 2021.

 - Agostinho, Daniela, Solveig Gade, Nanna Bonde Thylstrup and Kristin Veel (eds).
-Warchives (forthcoming).
+(W)archives.
+Archival Imaginaries, War, and Contemporary Art.
+Stenberg Press 2021.

 - Ekman, Ulrik, Daniela Agostinho, Nanna Bonde Thylstrup and Kristin Veel (eds).
 The Uncertain Image (forthcoming, Routledge 2019)